bw-matthew/python_exercises/README.md

 git remote add origin https://github.com/oh-data-sci/python_exercises.git git push -u origin master
 ```

+## warning
+no sage on stage. at best guide to the side.

 # exercises
 the design goal of each exercise is that they are short enough to be discussed with participants in a 30 minute session, and yet complete enough that the participants can then complete a simple 30 minute task to test their understanding of the feature.